 How is progression achieved?

-We use the National Curriculum as a long term plan, detailing the content required in each Key Stage.
+We use the White Rose Maths Schemes of work as a long term plan, detailing the content required in each Key Stage.
 Our plans show the skills and objectives for each individual year group and the progression through school.
 Children are assessed half termly by class teachers and support staff and this data is shared in school to ensure that children are correctly supported and challenged.
 Year 2 and Year 6 complete the national tests (SATs) towards the end of the year.

 How can parents/carers help?